HHSC Recognizes National Rural Health Day on Nov. 16

 For hospitals to apply to the Centers for Medicare and Medicaid Services (CMS) to obtain an REH designation, states must first establish licensing requirements for this new provider type.
-On January 13, 2023, HHSC adopted an emergency rule in Texas Administrative Code (TAC) Title 26 Chapter 600, Section 600.1, concerning Limited Services Rural Hospitals.
-This emergency rule permits a qualified rural hospital that meets the requirements to be designated as a Rural Emergency Hospital under the Code of Federal Regulations §§485.502 and 485.506 to apply to HHSC for a limited services rural hospital (LSRH) license under Texas Health and Safety Code (HSC) Chapter 241, Subchapter K.
+On October 5, 2023, HHSC adopted standard rules (Texas Administrative Code (TAC) Title 26 Chapter 511) concerning Limited Services Rural Hospitals.
+These rules permit a qualified rural hospital to be designated as an REH under the Code of Federal Regulations §§485.502 and 485.506, and to apply to HHSC for a limited services rural hospital (LSRH) license under Texas Health and Safety Code (HSC) Chapter 241, Subchapter K.

 - Form 3240, Limited Services Rural Hospital License Application (PDF)